Slender body theories for rotating filaments: Slender body theory from regularized singularities

 with the corresponding symmetric result for $\rt{\Psi}^\parallel$ in\ \eqref{eq:matchRFp}.
 Since Section\ \ref{sec:rpysbttt} shows that the RPY models capture the essential physics of the interaction of the fiber with the fluid, but with different coefficients, we can postulate that the rotation-translation coupling in a true tubular geometry is also of the form\ \eqref{eq:RotTransRPY}, but with different coefficients.
 Furthermore, since there is an $\mathcal{O}(1)$ error in the boundary condition\ \eqref{eq:UMatch} in the result\ \eqref{eq:uOmEx} of Johnson, we can expect that any modifications to\ \eqref{eq:uOmEx} will be $\mathcal{O}(1)$ (not $\log{\epsc}$).
 Combining these two assumptions, we postulate a rotation-translation coupling term of the form

 for some unknown constant $k$, with the corresponding symmetric form for $\rt{\Psi}^\parallel$.
 In the next section, we fit the constant $k$ to three dimensional boundary integral results.
-This gives us an empirical three-dimensional SBT for rot-trans coupling to which we can compare the RPY theory.
+This gives us an empirical three-dimensional SBT for rot-trans coupling to which we can compare the RPY theory. \rone{It is important to note that our work does not rigorously justify\ \eqref{eq:kRT2} for a specific three-dimensional fiber geometry.}